Falklands: Argentine professor visits Stanley and offers proposal to “end the dispute”

 All you have done is offer to solve an Argentinean problem and not a problem of the Falkland Islands.
 In typical Argentinean academic fashion, you have entirely failed to take into account the actual people involved or affected by your top-down solution.

 I was having dinner with business partners in the restaurant of a hotel last night and he walked into the bar area.
 He seemed really lost (he thinks he's in the Malvinas for a start) and looked around and left again.
-There were loads of Argentines there and not a single one acknowledged him.Posted 4 days ago +10
+There were loads of Argentines there and not a single one acknowledged him.Mar 17th, 2018 - 09:02 am +10

 Holds a meeting on the 5th anniversary of the Falklands Referendum and then tries to claim that the Referendum was irrelevant because it was not organised by the United Nations.
 Risible nonsense.
 The UN does not claim that it must organise a plebiscite.
 Res 637 of 1952 merely says that UN 'auspices' would be 'preferable'.
 Kohen knows this of course, but it doesn't suit his purpose, so - as lawyers do - he dissembles.